day8/re-frame/docs/Interceptors.md

-`:event` will start off as `[:delete-item 42]`, but will end up `[42]`.  `trim-event`  will remove that leading `:delete-item` because, by the time the event is being processed, we already know what id is has.
+`:event` will start off as `[:delete-item 42]`, but will end up `[42]`.  `trim-event`  will remove that leading `:delete-item` because, by the time the event is being processed, we already know what id it has.

 And, here it is:
 ```clj